skrmanglam/Visual_Anomaly_Detection/README.md

 # Visual_Anomaly_Detection
 Contains Codes for visual anomaly detection

-**Part 1**: Uses MVtec_AD dataset and, using Anomalib from the OpenVino toolkit, trains it on specifically transistor images for detecting anomalies, using EfficientAD from Anomalib.
+**Part 1**: Uses the MVtec_AD dataset and, using Anomalib from the OpenVino toolkit, trains it on specifically transistor images for detecting anomalies, using EfficientAD from Anomalib.

 Further plans:
 1) Test all the network architectures available in Anomalib for their latency.
-2) Evaluate it on custom data of good apples vs. bad apples.
+2) Evaluate it on custom data on good apples vs. bad apples.
-3) Implement it on Tensorflow lite, and use it o generate portable files on Android.
+3) Implement it on Tensorflow Lite and use it to generate portable files on Android.
 4) Custom model on Jetson Nano using Efficient net architecture for faster inference times.